spapas/myvimrc/README.md

 # myvimrc

+- Download vim from http://www.vim.org/ and install it to default location (C:\Program Files (x86)\Vim)
 - Copy _vimrc to c:\users\user
 - Add v.bat to path to be able to edit files in vim through `v edit_file.txt`
 - Add the following to autohotkey script to use ctrl+alt+v to edit current file (from explorer) with vim: